karenpayneoregon/configuration-helpers/ConsoleDemoAppConfig1/readme.md

 ﻿# About

-This is more of a conventional way to work with connection string for different environments.
+:green_square: This is more of a conventional way to work with connection string for different environments.

 # Taken from